Skip to main content Skip to footer

 • It may take longer than usual to get roads cleared and back to normal.
 The declaration is to notify the public that due to the current or forecasted conditions, caution is to be observed when travelling on Township roads and that it may take longer than usual to bring the condition of the roads back to a state of repair.

 A Significant Weather Event means there are ongoing, hazardous road conditions on Township roads and sidewalks.
-When we declare a Significant Weather Event, we recommend staying off the roads and staying home, if possible.
+When the Township declares a Significant Weather Event, we recommend staying off the roads and staying home, if possible.
 If you must go out, please drive with caution.
 Stay a safe distance away from winter maintenance vehicles to give them space to work.

-We always communicate the declaration of a Significant Weather Event on the Township website and on the Township’s social media channels.
-We declare the end of a Significant Weather Event when it’s appropriate to do so.
+The Township always communicates the declaration of a Significant Weather Event on the Township website and on the Township’s social media channels.
+The Township will declare the end of a Significant Weather Event when it’s appropriate to do so.
 Once the end of the SWE has been declared, the usual timelines for winter maintenance on Township roads and sidewalks will then resume.

 The District Municipality of Muskoka may declare a Significant Weather Event at the same time.
 Check the District’s website to see which roads are affected.